adangla/network_attacks/mac_flooding/README.md

 If you are constantly switching back and forth between interfaces, you can specify the interface to use in argument when you run Scapy commands.

+## ARP
+We assume that a computer connected to a computer network wishes to transmit an Ethernet frame to another computer of which it is not familiar. than the IP address of the latter and is placed in the same subnetwork.

+In this case, this computer will put its transmission on hold and make an ARP request for a level 2 broadcast (Ethernet).

+He will ask "What is the MAC address of this IP address, answer me at this address" to all the elements on the network.
+To do this, it will fill the ARP operation field with 01 which corresponds to a request (02 being a response), the source MAC and source IP field with its MAC and IP, the destination IP field with the IP of the computer where it wants the MAC address and finally the destination MAC which will simply be the broadcast address.

+Since this is a broadcast, all computers in the segment will receive the request.
+By observing its content, they will be able to determine the IP address to which the search relates.
+The machine that has this IP address will be the only one to respond by sending the sending machine an ARP response such as "I am IP address, my MAC address is MAC address".
+To send this response to the right computer, it creates an entry in its ARP cache from the data contained in the ARP request it has just received.

+The machine that made the ARP request receives the response, updates its ARP cache and can therefore send the message that it had put on hold to the computer concerned.

 ---

 # Authors